-645 The experiments discussed in section 5.4 use the effect of the nuclear spins on the polarisation of the electron spin and thus on the polarisation of the photoluminescence to detect the nuclear spin.
-This indirect detection scheme can be used in many similar experiments, such as optically detected ENDOR (Koschnick et al., 1996).
+The experiments discussed in Sect.
+5.4 use the effect of the nuclear spins on the polarization of the electron spin and thus on the polarization of the photoluminescence to detect the nuclear spin.
+This indirect detection scheme can be used in many similar experiments, such as optically detected EN-DOR (Koschnick et al., 1996).
 In this experiment, optically detected EPR was performed by measuring the change in the total intensity of the photoluminescence when the microwave radiation was turned on (Glaser et al., 1995).
-This signal was then further modulated by applying an additional RF field resonant with the nuclear spin transitions of nuclei that are coupled to the electron spin of the defect center.
-This experiment allowed a precise measurement of the hyperfine interaction between a donor electron and both Ga isotopes, which allowed a tentative assignment and optical circular dichroism, as discussed in section 2.4.1.
-If the light is off-resonant with respect to the optical transition, the effect is mostly through dispersion and is then known as Faraday effect.
+This signal was then further modulated by applying an additional RF field resonant with the nuclear spin transitions of nuclei that are coupled to the electron spin of the defect centre.
+This experiment allowed a precise measurement of the hyperfine interaction between a donor electron and both Ga isotopes, which allowed a tentative assignment of the electron to an interstitial Ga.

 Apart from these PL measurements, it is also possible to measure with transmitted (Teaney et al., 1960; Kikkawa and Awschalom, 2000; Giri et al., 2013) or reflected (Stühler et al., 1994; Kikkawa et al., 1997) light.
-In both cases, the spin polarisation in the sample affects the complex index of refraction of the medium, which results in optical circular birefringence
+In both cases, the spin polarization in the sample affects the complex index of refraction of the medium, which results in optical circular birefringence and optical circular dichroism, as discussed in Sect.
+2.4.1.
+If the light is off-resonant with respect to the optical transition, the effect is mostly through dispersion and is then known as the Faraday effect.